MENU

 Dr. Natalie M. Dorfeld was born and raised in Greenville, Pennsylvania, home of the parachute.

-In her spare time, she enjoys getting lost in national parks, rescuing all types of animals, collecting two-dollar bills, watching documentaries, and venturesome sports (downhill skiing, marathons, open water swimming, and bodybuilding).
+Outside of the classroom, she enjoys getting lost in national parks, rescuing all types of animals, collecting two-dollar bills, watching documentaries, and extreme sports: skiing, marathons, ultramarathon swims, and bodybuilding.

 She resides in the Space Coast with her wonderful husband and four-legged children.